armikhalev/skarbnik/README.md

 3. After that we can sum all the transactions on `credit-account` and all the transactions that labeled as `paid-debt`(either account can provide this info), in this way we can see how much user still owes.

 ## What should this app do?
-- Skarbnik is a finance management app
+- Skarbnik is a finance analyzing app
 - It takes csv file of financial data and gives UI for parsing that data
 - It saves data to csv file that can be copied or edited
 - It calculates sum of recurring payments